LaBoulange/tezos-baker/README.md

 # tezos-baker
-Boilerplate code to set up a minimalistic Tezos baker capable of baking, accusing, participating in the DAL, and optionally paying its delegators.
+Boilerplate code to set up a minimalistic Tezos baker capable of baking, accusing, participating in the DAL, and optionally paying its delegators and running an Etherlink Smart Rollup observer node.

 This code:
-- installs octez-node, octez-baker, octez-accuser, octez-dal-node
+- installs octez-node, octez-baker, octez-accuser, octez-dal-node, octez-smart-rollup-node (even if unused)
 - optionally installs Tezpay on the same machine,
 - provides some basic maintenance tools.